AlexFlipnote/GiveMeBadge/README.md

   - `Settings` -> `Enable Community` (if you haven't already)

 ## Video Tutorial 📼
-If you need visual help on how to do this, then [click here and watch this video](https://i.alexflipnote.dev/7TzozoL.mp4)
+If you need visual help on how to do this, then [click here and watch this video](https://i.alexflipnote.dev/7TzozoL.mp4)<br>
+However if you need with voiceover, you can [click here and watch NTTS video on it](https://www.youtube.com/watch?v=Pmo28SdCUUI)

 ## Usage ✨
 1. Download and install [Python](https://www.python.org/downloads) if you haven't already.

    ![](https://i.alexflipnote.dev/2Ucs5Hf.png)
 2. Open CMD/Terminal inside this folder.
    - On Windows, open a `command prompt` as administrator.
 Type `cd` with a space and drag the desired folder into it.
 Press enter.

  ![](https://i.alexflipnote.dev/7PvV4Eo.png)

 3. Install `requirements.txt` with the command `pip install -r requirements.txt`
    - If you are on Windows, you might need to run command prompt as Administrator)